Argentine Navy: Naval Infantry

 The Naval Infantry Command (Comando de Infantería de Marina) is the Argentine Navy's marine branch.
 Naval infantry have the same rank, insignia, and titles as the rest of the Navy, and are deployed abroad on UN peacekeeping missions.

 Hydrographic Service

 The Argentine Naval Hydrographic Service (Servicio de Hidrografía Naval, abbreviated SHN) provides national hydrographics services.

+Joint Maritime Command

+The Joint Maritime Command (CCM, in Spanish) was established on January 1, 2022 and brings together Argentine Army, Navy and Air Force assets to combat maritime crime and to control ocean and river areas under its jurisdiction.
+Its principal maritime assets are the navy's patrol vessels, including its Gowind-class offshore patrol vessels.

 Ranks

 Officers

 Rank insignia consists of a variable number of gold-braid stripes worn on the sleeve cuffs or on shoulder-boards.
 Officers may be distinguished by the characteristic loop of the top stripe (in the manner of British Royal Navy officers).
 Combat uniforms may include metal pin-on or embroidered collar rank insignia.
 Rank insignia is worn on the chest when in shipboard or flying coveralls.

 Officers are commissioned in either the Command (line) Corps (those who attend the Escuela Naval Militar- Military Naval College) or the Staff Corps (Professional Officers who only attend a short course in the Naval Academy after getting a civilian degree, except for the Paymasters who instead attend the Naval College).